semantic-flow/sflo/documentation/concept.namespace.segment.md

 id: 7qo569nzfk3l8yo1ah6erb2
 title: Namespace Segment
 desc: a single folder name that extends the namespace path
-updated: 1755851172247
+updated: 1756767742316
 created: 1750960024104
 ---

 ## Definition

-A namespace segment is a single folder name that extends the namespace (URL) path.
+A namespace segment is a single folder name that extends the namespace (IRI) path.
 The concatenation of folder names yields the full namespace path for a node.

-- Concept vs content URL semantics: see [[concept.identifier]]
+- Concept vs content IRI semantics: see [[concept.identifier]]
-- How relative identifiers are resolved: see [[concept.intramesh-identifier]]
+- How relative identifiers are resolved: see [[concept.identifier.intramesh]]

 ## Naming (recommended)

 - Use kebab-case (lowercase letters, digits, hyphens), e.g., `people`, `my-projects`
-- Avoid spaces and uppercase to reduce churn in URLs
+- Avoid spaces and uppercase to reduce churn in IRIs
 - Maybe avoid starting segment names names with an underscore (`_`); underscore-prefixed names are used for [[concept.namespace.segment.system]]

 These are recommendations, not hard rules; sometimes projects have good reasons to diverge.

 ## Stability

-Renaming a segment probably breaks the identifier (URL) of all contained resources.
+Renaming a segment probably breaks the identifier (IRI) of all contained resources.
 If you must rename:

 - Consider redirect/tombstoning strategies and publication history — see [[concept.publication]]
 - Review impacts on inbound references; plan a weave and re-publish cycle